frankkopp/FrankyGo/README.md

 * Bitboards, Magic Bitboards, pre-computed bitboards and data
 * Move Generation using bitboards
     * all moves or on demand in phases
-    * mode: all, capture only, non capture
+    * mode: all, capture only, non capture, check evasions
     * move sorting for estimated value of move, pv move and killer moves
     * ~50Million move per sec on my i7-7700
-    * TODO: evasion only move generation when in check
 * Perft tests
     * ~4+Million nps
 * Search as PVS AlphaBeta search